citizenweb3/web3-society/ambassadors/README.md

 - Ambassador vault
 - DAO
 - NFTs
-- Merch launch by CW3 (not ambassador related)
-- Cashback staking and other token incentives
+- Cashback staking and other token incentives such as aquiring cw3 merch